RupeshKumar4511/DSA/README.md

 <br>
 3.Negative indexing is not allowed.
 <br>
-4.array objects are stored in heap.As heap objects are not continuous so array may not be continuous .It depends on the JVM.
+4.array objects are stored in heap.
+As heap objects are not continuous so array may not be continuous.
+It depends on the JVM.
 <br>
-5. In array of objects like array containing String value , each the elements in the array is itself a object and it is saved in different locations in heap memory and these elements providing the reference to the array.
+5. In array of objects like array containing String value, each elements in the array is itself a object and it is saved in different locations in heap memory and these elements providing the reference to the array.
 <br>
 6. In multidimensional array , specify the column is not necessary but rows is mendatory.
 ex: int[][] arr = new int[2][];
 <br>
 7.length of an array can be calculated by (arr.length).
 <br>
-8. Arrays are mutable .
-It means we can modify the element of an array using index . ex : arr[0]=34;
+8. Arrays are mutable.
+It means we can modify the element of an array using index. ex : arr[0]=34;
 <br>
 9. Elements of an array can be accessed using index value.
 <br>